 Tying into security, the vulnerabilities that can be targeted also vary between digital and physical assets.
 While Digital Assets are usually attacked by unseen/unknown threats hiding behind multiple layers of protection such as proxies, the threats to physical assets are much more ‘visible’ (think the robbers you see on a daily basis in the news).

-Being a relatively new idea, there is a certain lack of legislation when it comes to Digital Assets.
-This makes it hard to ascertain how much control you have over them.
-We are yet to figure out where to draw the line when it comes to your privacy and how far a company can involve itself with your Digital Assets.
+Being a relatively new idea, there is a certain lack of legislation when it comes to digital assets.
+This makes it hard to ascertain how much control you have over your digital assets.

-As the world is moving towards a digital future, everything is becoming digitized.
+As we move towards a digital world, everything is becoming digitized.
 Instead of going to a restaurant, you can now order food from the comfort of your home.
-And with this digitization of life, new questions and problems arise such as the fate of your Digital Assets following your lifetime.
-Only by looking towards the future and taking the appropriate steps will we as humans move forward together.
+And with this digitization of life, new questions and problems arise such as the fate of your digital assets following your lifetime.

 Now that you’ve learned what Digital Assets are, you can secure them with the help of an Online Will or Digital Estate Plan.